 Rules of go - second tutorial

-If just want to know how to play, go visit Rules of Go - introductory.
-This page is geared towards questions that (1) players who are (2) intellectually curious might have; thus it does not assume a very sophisticated understanding of the game, but does assume the reader is interested in rules trivia as well as theoretical and in practice unusable concepts.
+- If just want to know how to play, read Rules of Go - introductory.
+This page aims to answer questions that may occur to intellectually curious players; thus it does not assume a very sophisticated understanding of the game, but does assume the reader is interested in rules trivia as well as theoretical and in practice unusable concepts.
 This page also aims to present formal concepts that are either characteristic of how experienced players think about the game, or can be used to make the rules of Go perfectly consistent and to clarify why different rule sets exist.

 |Table of contents|

-White has captured three Black stones, and has five points of territory.
+White has captured three Black stones (at the points marked ), and has five points of territory.

 Black has eight points of territory.

-On a 19x19 board, the White player normally gets a 6.5 point compensation for moving second.
-These points are added on to white's score at the end, as though they were additional points of territory.
+On a 19x19 board, the White player normally gets 6.5 points as compensation for moving second.
+These points are added to white's score at the end, as though they were additional points of territory.
 This compensation is called komi in Japanese.

 The exact number of points of komi varies from rule-set to rule-set.
 Komi may also vary by board-size; many players feel that White needs some compensation on a 9x9 board, but that 6.5 points is too much.